 - Walker, Texas Ranger - Supervising Producer; writer of 1 episode

-- Sense8 - Executive Producer and head-writer in cooperation with The Wachowskis.
+- Sense8 - Executive Produced and co-created and co-wrote with The Wachowskis for Netflix.

 - His run on Spider-Man which included the 9/11 issue, a failed attempt to link up with Sam Raimi's Spider-Man Trilogy (the ending was widely-hated, but the rest was gold), and the controversial One More Day (which Joe Quesada forced him to write), and Sins Past, the latter of which was finally retconned by Marvel in 2021.

 - The Twelve

 - Wonder Woman: Odyssey